Tuesday, May 28, 2013

 Shaft's Carnival of Killers (Ernest Tidyman, 1974)

-I'm not a fanatical film buff regarding exploitation movies, but I like them enough to feel a bit embarrassed in admitting that this is my very first Shaft novel.
+I'm not a fanatical film buff regarding exploitation movies, but I like them enough to feel a bit embarrassed to admit that this is my very first Shaft novel.
 And to be even more honest, I wasn't even aware that those cool movies were based on books.
-I've seen old Shaft paperbacks every now and then in the second hand shops and flea markets but they were always "filmed" ones.
-Babes pictured on the front cover of this one obviously caught my attention, I decided to check out its back cover and it was really no-brainer to take it home expecting good fun and easy reading.
+I've seen old Shaft paperbacks every now and then in second-hand shops and flea markets, but they were always "filmed" ones.
+Babes pictured on the front cover of this one obviously caught my attention, I decided to check out its back cover, and it was really a no-brainer to take it home expecting good fun and easy reading.

 And got both of these but was also pleasantly surprised how good and somehow original this stuff actually is.
 Especially style-wise, plotting could be better.

-Starts like a good old fashioned crime novel.
-Shaft is enjoying his vacation on the Jamaican beach (where there's absolutely fucking nobody) having his first can of the Red Stripe six pack, but it doesn't take long until he's disturbed by the screaming girl being chased by a couple of thugs.
-But unlike Mike Hammer, he doesn't give shit about it.
+It starts like a good old-fashioned crime novel.
+Shaft is enjoying his vacation on the Jamaican beach (where there's absolutely fucking nobody), having his first can of the Red Stripe six-pack, but it doesn't take long until he's disturbed by the screaming girl being chased by a couple of thugs.
+But unlike Mike Hammer, he doesn't give a shit about it.
 In fact, he finds the whole scene just "lot better than any shit on television".

-He does get involved though and at that point I was expecting to get just another standard case of runaway girl involved into same shady business (drugs, porn flicks, blackmail, ... you choose) with Shaft helping her out.
-You know, just something to do in order to stay in shape and kill an hour or two while he's enjoying his holidays.
+He does get involved, though, and at that point, I was expecting to get just another standard case of a runaway girl involved in the same shady business (drugs, porn flicks, blackmail, ... you choose) with Shaft helping her out.
+You know, it's just something to do to stay in shape and kill an hour or two while he's enjoying his holidays.

 Well, I couldn't be further from the truth.
-Because in no time at all our main man is involved into some sinister assassination plot against the prime minister.
-Plot thickens and characters get introduced with a speed of light.
-There are beautiful women (obviously), corrupted officials, gambling mafia guys (I think), tough policemen, car chases, some fanatical revolutionaries, bombs, ex-FBI operatives turned private investigators, attack dogs etc etc. Not to mention insane taxi drivers!
-In fact plot gets complicated so much that pretty soon (6th chapter) even Shaft gets a bit confused and needs to do a little recapitulation and facts re-evaluation.
+Because in no time at all, our main man is involved in some sinister assassination plot against the prime minister.
+The plot thickens, and the characters are introduced at the speed of light.
+There are beautiful women (obviously), corrupted officials, gambling mafia guys (I think), tough policemen, car chases, some fanatical revolutionaries, bombs, ex-FBI operatives turned private investigators, attack dogs etc, etc. Not to mention insane taxi drivers!
+In fact, the plot gets complicated so much that pretty soon (6th chapter), even Shaft gets a bit confused and needs to do a little recapitulation and facts re-evaluation.
 But he basically just confirms what he already knew: "Suddenly it was politics, not pussy."

-Cool stuff, but style is definitely winner over the content here.
+Cool stuff, but style is definitely the winner over the content here.
 It is hilarious to read because Shaft is simply the coolest bad-ass motherfucker.
-And not at all in cartoonish way in which he was presented in the movies, here he is much more made of flesh and blood.
-More vulnerable (see facts) and - big surprise - not much of ladies macho-man either (see facts again).
-He's just this nice guy, almost of Lebowski kind, who wants to spend some quality time on his hard earned vacations...
+And not at all in the cartoonish way in which he was presented in the movies, here he is much more made of flesh and blood.
+More vulnerable (see facts) and - big surprise - not much of a ladies' macho-man either (see facts again).
+He's just this nice guy, almost of Lebowski kind, who wants to spend some quality time on his hard-earned vacations...

-Liked it a lot, will definitely check out some other titles - "Shaft Among the Jews" sounds crazy enough, doesn't it?
+Liked it a lot and will definitely check out some other titles - "Shaft Among the Jews" sounds crazy enough, doesn't it?

 Facts: